 After taping the hookers episode, Stone had merely suggested a little consensual adult activity.
 And before he knew it, Stone’s chiseled features were splashed across Internet sites, tabloids and television screens worldwide, but not the way he’d always intended.
 It was his mug shot.
 Stone was a laughing stock.
-It didn’t help Stone’s cause or hurt the news value that the hooker/undercover cop turned out to be a guy.

 Now, according to the show business Web sites that Jones read, Stone was engineering a comeback, striving for respectability again.
 The GNBNC weekend anchor position was a significant milestone on this long road back.

 As the recovering anchor continued reading, the image on the screen switched to a blotchy red representation of Richmond inset into an outline of the state of Virginia (minus the Eastern Shore, as usual).
 A star on the northern outskirts of Richmond marked the disturbance site.